South Africa national rugby union team: Team name and emblem

-Since the demise of apartheid, the ruling African National Congress has wanted to replace the Springbok across all national teams, as emblem of the racially segregated sporting codes, with a neutral symbol that would represent a decisive break with a repressive past.
-The King Protea as South Africa's national flower was chosen for this purpose, so that the national cricket team became known as the Proteas, for example.
-A similar change was envisioned for the national rugby squads springbok emblem.
-As a result of political pressure the national rugby team jersey from 1992 on featured a king protea alongside the springbok.
+Since the end of apartheid, the ruling African National Congress (ANC) has sought to replace the Springbok emblem with a neutral symbol representing a break from the past, the King Protea, South Africa's national flower, was chosen for this purpose, leading to the national cricket team being named the Proteas for example.
+A similar change was envisioned for the national rugby team.
+Consequently, from 1992, the national rugby team jersey featured a King Protea alongside the Springbok.

-As portrayed in the film Invictus, pressure to replace the Springbok as emblem for the rugby team came to a head in 1994, just before the Rugby World Cup that would take place in South Africa.
-As a result of Nelson Mandela's direct intervention (Mandela himself was a devoted fan of the Springbok rugby team), the ANC's executive decided not to do away with the emblem at the time, but to reappropriate it.
-After the national team won the 1995 Rugby World Cup, black rugby pioneer Dan Qeqe said that "The Springboks play for all of us".
+As portrayed in the film Invictus, pressure to replace the Springbok emblem intensified in 1994, just before the 1995 Rugby World Cup in South Africa.
+However, Nelson Mandela, a devoted fan of the Springbok rugby team, intervened, leading the ANC's executive to reappropriate the emblem instead of abolishing it.
+After the national team won the 1995 Rugby World Cup, black rugby pioneer Dan Qeqe stated, "The Springboks play for all of us."

-In March 2004 the South African Sports Commission ratified a decision that the protea be the official rugby emblem on blazers and caps, with the concession that the springbok could remain on the team jersey and the traditional Springbok colours.
-And in November 2007 the ANC's special conference at Polokwane again endorsed the need for a single symbol for all sporting codes.
-While critics like Qondisa Ngwenya foresaw a loss of revenue from dumping the springbok emblem, others like Cheeky Watson urged the need for an alternative, unifying symbol.
+In March 2004, the South African Sports Commission ratified a decision for the Protea to be the official rugby emblem on blazers and caps, allowing the Springbok to remain on the team jersey and the traditional Springbok colours.
+In November 2007, the ANC's special conference in Polokwane reiterated the need for a single symbol for all sporting codes.
+Critics like Qondisa Ngwenya predicted a loss of revenue from abandoning the Springbok emblem, while others like Cheeky Watson advocated for an alternative, unifying symbol.

+Furthermore, South African Rugby (SARU) has not made any official moves to change the emblem.
+Instead, efforts have been made to ensure that the emblem represents unity and inclusivity.